 - Rotto Swim health and safety – spotting the early signs of hypothermia

-A live recording of the 2019 seminar can be found here and the presenter’s slides are below.
+You can check out a live recording of the 2019 seminar, and the presenter’s slides below.

 Natalie Beevis is the Executive Officer at the Rottnest Channel Swim Association (RCSA) and has been a part of the RCSA family since 2014.
-The presentation outlined the new registration process, solo qualifications, finding a paddler and the event briefing.
+Her presentation outlines the new registration process, solo qualifications, finding a paddler and the event briefing.

-Professor Ian Rogers is an expert in Hypothermia and Pulmonary Edema.
-His video outlines the signs and stages of managing Hypothermia as well as the dangers of developing Pulmonary Edema.
-Professor Ian Rogers also has provided a document outlining the medical risks of the swim to Rottnest which can be found here and his presentation can be found here.
+Professor Ian Rogers is an expert in hypothermia and pulmonary oedema who has done a presentation on the swim.
+His video outlines the signs and stages of managing hypothermia as well as the dangers of developing pulmonary oedema.
+He has also provided a document outlining the medical risks of the swim to Rottnest

 Julian Mills has been crossing the Rottnest Channel since 2002 and has completed four solos, swum as a duo and has also been a skipper.
-Julian and his son Oliver outlined their experiences in the areas of training and mindset, how to prepare and what to expect on race day.
-Julian Mills Presentation 2019
+Julian and his son Oliver did a presentation their experiences in the areas of training and mindset, how to prepare and what to expect on race day.

-If you would like to contact Julian for more event day advice please email firstname.lastname@example.org.
+If you’d like to contact Julian for more event day advice please email firstname.lastname@example.org.

-Daniel Rodgers has 10 years of coaching experience and a lifetime in swimming personally.
-Coached swimmers from junior to national/ high-performance programs across various clubs.
-A feature of Daniels coaching experience was coaching at UWA uniswim’s high-performance program.
+Daniel Rodgers has 10 years of coaching experience and has swam his whole life.
+He’s coached swimmers from junior to national/high-performance programs across various clubs, including coaching at UWA uniswim’s high-performance program.
 Assisting gold license coach Mel Tantrum, Daniel acquired the skills to maintain and develop high-performance athletes technically and physiologically.
-Daniel’s presentation can be found here.
+Check out his presentation.

-Paul Newsome is the Head Coach of swimsmooth.com – one of the world’s leading swim coaching programs for open water swimmers and triathletes.
-Paul has swum the Rottnest Channel Swim four times as a Solo and 3 times as a Duo, often finishing well inside the top-10 for each.
-Paul ran through a number of training elements to ensure a successful Rotto crossing and his presentation can be found here.
+Paul Newsome is the head coach of swimsmooth.com – one of the world’s leading swim coaching programs for open water swimmers and triathletes.
+Paul has swum the Rottnest Channel Swim four times as a solo and three times as a duo, often finishing well inside the top ten for each.
+Paul ran through a number of training elements to ensure a successful Rotto crossing in his presentation.

-John Muir is a successful soloist who experienced both Hypothermia and a Heart Attack which also resulted in developing Pulmonary Edema during a channel crossing.
+John Muir is a successful soloist who experienced both hypothermia and a heart attack which also resulted in him developing pulmonary oedema during a channel crossing.

 At the 2016 Swimmers’ Seminar, we had a presentation from the lovely Erin Shaw.
-Not only is Erin an experienced Rottnest Channel swimmer but she is also a swim coach.
-Erin has included her recommendations for nutrition, carbo-loading and training tips.
-Erin Shaw Presentation 2016
+Not only is Erin an experienced Rottnest Channel swimmer, but she is also a swim coach.
+Erin has included her recommendations for nutrition, carbo-loading and training tips in her presentation.